micmejia/bible-dump/AMPC/Mark/Mark 1.md

-And they were all so amazed _and_ [^r]almost terrified that they kept questioning _and_ demanding one of another, saying, What is this?
+And they were all so amazed _and_ almost terrified that they kept questioning _and_ demanding one of another, saying, What is this?
 What new (fresh) teaching!
 With authority He gives orders even to the unclean spirits and they obey Him!